Reversing Medical Disease Clinic

 1- Spare your arms/legs especially with PVD or amputations already as outlined above.

-2- children who we want to preserver their extremitiys until they get a transplant .
+2- children who we want to preserve their extremities until they get a transplant.

-3- slower rate of cleansing means less shift in fluids. less cramping.
+3- a slower rate of cleansing means less shift in fluids. less cramping.

-4- Your *diet is not as strict. especially when it comes to fluids . because you still urinate.
-With less drop in blood pressure you maintain residual GFR–you still make little urine even if its 9%. (after about a year on HD you make NO Urine. with all the shifts in fluids and drop in your blood pressure whatever little residual urine you could make, that knocks out the remainer nephrons).
+4- Your *diet is not as strict.
+Especially when it comes to drinking fluids because you still urinate.
+Your blood pressure rarely drops during treatment.
+A person maintains his/her residual GFR–you still make some urine even if its 9% of your blood being cleaned. (after about a year on HD you make NO Urine! with all the shifts in fluids and drop in your blood pressure, whatever little residual urine you could with the remainder nephrons are completely knocked out).

-*Every body is different.
-Some patients lose lots of potassium in through their peritoneal membran.
-Yeah more watermelon!
+*Everybody is different.
+Some patients lose lots of potassium through their peritoneal membrane.
+Yeah, more watermelon!

-*In fact you the my team encourages you to eat frequent small portions since you lose more albumin though the peritoneum w/PD.
+*In fact, my team encourages you to eat frequent small portions since you lose more albumin through the peritoneum w/PD.
 You want to make sure your bowel movʼts are regular so that the tenchoff catheter doesnʼt float up in your peritoneal cavity.

 7- Patients with heart disease as described above.

 8- a support system at home that is willing to do the dialysis for you.
-At my center we trains 2 people at the same time. the patient and a back up in case the patient is too sick to do his/her exchanges.
+At my center, we train 2 people at the same time. the patient and a back up in case the patient is too sick to do his/her exchanges.

 10- PD nurse is available like your doctor 24/7. you have monthly visits with your nephrologist/PD nurse/dietician/social worker.

-11- Travel is convenient. the machines are very transportable. looks like your a member of a rock band to me–the suit cases.
+11- Travel is convenient. the machines are very transportable.
+It looks like your a member of a rock band to me–the suitcases.

-1- Multiple abdominal surgeries. ( gallbladder remove/hernia repairs), you have have lots of scar tissue on your peritoneum membrane.
+1- Multiple abdominal surgeries. ( gallbladder remove/hernia repairs), you have had lots of scar tissue on your peritoneum membrane.
 There will be no surface area for your membrane to remove any waste products.
-HD would be your best option
+HD would be your best option.

-2-obesity .
+2-obesity.
 A relative contraindication.
-We let the surgeon evaluate where you where your belt line or skirt line so as to the placement of the tenchoff catheter is either above i or below this line.
-The actual site of where the catheter comes out to the outside of your body so you can connect yourseft to do the solutions is called the exit site.
+We let the surgeon evaluate where you wear your belt line or skirt line so the placement of the tenchoff catheter is either above or below this line.
+The actual site where the catheter comes out to the outside of your body so you can connect yourself to do the solutions is called the exit site.

 3- poorly controlled diabetic: the dianeal or dialysate is a high sugar content to make the osmolar shifts across your peritoneal blood vessel lining into the peritoneal space.
-My point is that more sugar is being absorbed into your blood stream so your medications has to be adjusted.
+My point is that more sugar is being absorbed into your bloodstream so your medications have to be adjusted.

 The Lifestyle Medicine Videos shows these procedures and more.
 Become a member and support the RMD Campaign fighting to educate and save those kidneys!